Admission to Clinical Psychology

-Admission to the Program is highly competitive.
+Admission to the Clinical Program is highly competitive.
 The clinical faculty is committed to the early development of a mentoring relationship with students.
 Thus, applications are evaluated on the basis of academic background and potential, and on the fit between the applicant's research interests and the interests and expertise of faculty who are admitting students in a given year.

 1. Time to Completion - Click on the pdf link to view time of completion data (PDF)

-2. Program Costs - Click on the pdf link to view tuition and fees for 2015-2016 (PDF)
+2. Program Costs - Click on the pdf link to view tuition and fees data (PDF)